 Your relationship with guests is key.
 Continue to build trust and loyalty with your upcoming and previous customers by reaching out to them.
 We recommend proactively advocating the message that private rentals are more private and, therefore, less risky than hotels and emphasize any additional cleaning or other precautions you have put in place to ease their concerns.

 Additionally, if you are a Property Manager or Agent, your relationship with owners is also critical.
 Proactively managing their expectations and explaining what you are doing to ensure you are ready for a recovery in demand will reduce stress and panic.

 - We recommend setting lower Basic rates until the end of 2020.

 - Use our Last Minute discount to provide discounts for those planning travel at short notice (recommend to offer a discount for bookings up to 1 or 2 months before check-in).
 While summer 2020 in the northern hemisphere is likely to be depressed, our feeling is that guests will be making last-minute decisions on summer vacations.

 - If you have set High Season rates for the winter, you should review those and be prepared to offer lower rates during 2020.

-While this may significantly change your earnings, this strategy is to ensure you are at the front of the curve when demand picks up.
+While this may significantly change your earnings, this strategy ensures you are at the front of the curve when demand picks up.
 You can update your pricing as soon as you see a recovery in demand, but remember you are competing for guest nights with others, so you must keep an eye on local competitor pricing.

-Many property managers are seeing a reduction in their bookings, but are still being forced to pay high fixed costs on other platforms.
+Many property managers see a reduction in their bookings but are still being forced to pay high fixed costs on other platforms.
 Unlike other software providers, we don’t charge any subscription or monthly fees, so you only pay when you receive a booking.
 We do not work on a subscription-based model.
-Instead, we operate on a commission-based model that is taken out of the bookings we secure for you.
+Instead, we operate on a commission-based model taken out of the bookings we secure for you.